ballboyy20/CMRPanelAnalyzer/README.md

     -pymesh - (are we actually using this? ) -scikit-spatial

+A cluster is a ....* explain what a cluster is and what a cluster map is *

 features surrounded by ## hashtags ## are optional/extra and could be implemented after basic functionality